pjekel/cbtree/documentation/FileStore.md

 * The Tree Styling extension must have been loaded. (cbtree/TreeStyling.js)
 * A set of icons or an icon sprite must be available.
 * A CSS definitions file must be available and loaded.
-* The FileStoreMode and optionally the tree must be configured for icon support.
+* The FileStoreModel and optionally the tree must be configured for icon support.

 At the end of this document you can find a complete example of an application using the *Fancy Tree Styling*.